ncsa/GenomicsCortextVarNextflow/README.md

 This repo is a variant calling pipeline that uses [cortex_var](http://cortexassembler.sourceforge.net/index_cortex_var.html) written in [Nextflow](https://www.nextflow.io/), for use in detecting de-novo structural variance in whole-genome reads.

+Many information mentioned in this readme are referred from the [cortex_var manual](http://cortexassembler.sourceforge.net/cortex_var_user_manual.pdf)

 You may use this README file to understand how the scripts are organized and how the codes are structured.
 Additionally, this README file also provides a brief explanation about how cortex-var behaves.

 Files in this repo are organized as follows: